lsst-tstn/tstn-028/index.rst

 As we mentioned above, some of them are a result of the choice of configuration settings, which are quite extensive in DDS.
 Others are related to network outages (momentarily or not), and/or fluctuations in the network traffic and how they are handled by the ADLink-OpenSpliceDDS library.

-A more serious and worrisome cathegory of issues are related to errors encountered in the ADLink-OpenSpliceDDS software stack.
+A more serious and worrisome category of issues are related to errors encountered in the ADLink-OpenSpliceDDS software stack.
 For example, we have encountered crashes on the daemon used to handle the DDS traffic, which requires restarting the components running on that particular node.
 We have also encountered issues with the daemon that prevent us from using a more robust configuration, that would be more resilient to network outages.
 For those issues that we are able to track down, we routinely open cases with ADLink, however, their responses to some of the issues we encounter are akin to what we expect given the premium required for a professional edition.